affix/doopla/README.md

 Doopla
 ======

-Using a URL list for security testing can be painful as there are a lot of URLs that have uninteresting/duplicate content; doopla aims to make your life easier.
+Using a URL list for security testing can be painful as there are a lot of URLs that have uninteresting/duplicate content, doopla aims to make your life easier.

 Doopla cleans up :